ginstrom/paladin-novel/chapters/17_allies-and-enemies.md

 Before Aldric could respond, another voice joined the conversation.

-"An excellent question," said a new arrival, stepping into the circle with the quiet confidence of someone accustomed to being heard.
+"An excellent question," said the second priest of Alanyi, stepping into the circle with the quiet confidence of someone accustomed to being heard.
 She was young, perhaps thirty, with the calloused hands of someone who worked for a living despite her clerical robes.
 "I'm Sister Marta of the Westport Temple.
 I've traveled here to see for myself what manner of man claims to serve our goddess."

 Aldric turned to her with obvious relief.
 "Sister Marta.
 Your timing is fortuitous.
 Perhaps you can help this pretender understand the importance of proper religious authority."

-But Marta's attention was focused on Silviana, her pupils dilated with wonder as she took in the elven lore-keeper's presence.
+But Marta's attention was focused on Silviana, her eyes widened with wonder as she took in the elven lore-keeper's presence.
 Her hands trembled slightly as she clasped them before her.
 "Lore-keeper Starweaver," she said, inclining her head respectfully.
-"I have studied the old texts, the ones that speak of Alanyi's true nature before the orders became... political.
+"I have studied the old texts, the ones that speak of Alanyi's true nature before the orders became… political.
 Your presence here suggests this man may indeed carry the ancient blessing."

 Silviana studied the young priest with interest.
 "You follow the old ways, Sister?"

 "As best I can," Marta replied quietly.
-"The Westport Temple still maintains some of the original practices, though we must be... discrete about it."
+"The Westport Temple still maintains some of the original practices, though we must be… discrete about it."
 She glanced meaningfully at Aldric and Brother Castor.
 "I came here seeking guidance.
-If this man truly serves our goddess as the stories claim..."
+If this man truly serves our goddess as the stories claim…"

 "There's a child in my party," she continued, turning to Gond but clearly deferring to Silviana's judgment.
-"Born with a withered arm, useless since birth.
+"Born with a withered leg, useless since birth.
 Lore-keeper, would you counsel me to ask for healing?
 Is this the test that would reveal truth?"

 Gond felt the divine power stirring in response to the challenge, but also something else—a sense that this moment would define everything that came after.
 Not just his relationship with the established religious orders, but the future of everything he'd built.

 "Bring her forward," he said.

-The child proved to be perhaps eight years old, her left arm twisted and malformed from birth.
-She approached with the careful dignity of someone who'd learned to live with disability, her eyes bright with curiosity rather than hope.
+The child proved to be perhaps eight years old, her left leg twisted and malformed from birth.
+Helped by her mother and a walking stick, she approached with the careful dignity of someone who'd learned to live with disability, her eyes bright with curiosity rather than hope.

 Gond knelt before her, placing his hands gently on her shoulders.
 "What's your name?"

 "Lily," she said simply.

-"Lily, I'm going to try to help your arm.
+"Lily, I'm going to try to help your leg.
 It might feel strange, but it won't hurt.
 Is that all right?"

 She nodded solemnly, and Gond placed his hands on her withered limb.
 The familiar warmth of divine power flowed through him, seeking out the malformed bones and twisted muscles.
 But this wasn't like healing a wound or curing a disease—this was reshaping something that had been wrong from birth, rewriting the very structure of her body.

 The effort was enormous, drawing on reserves of divine energy Gond hadn't known he possessed.
-Around him, he could hear gasps of amazement as Lily's arm began to change, bones straightening, muscles filling out, skin taking on healthy color.
+Around him, he could hear gasps of amazement as Lily's leg began to change, bones straightening, muscles filling out, skin taking on healthy color.

-When it was finished, the child flexed her fingers experimentally, her mouth falling open in silent wonder as she realized she could move them freely for the first time in her life.
+When it was finished, the child flexed her knee experimentally, her mouth falling open in silent wonder as she realized she could move it freely for the first time in her life.

 "Thank you," she whispered, then ran back to Sister Marta with tears of joy streaming down her face.